Propaganda in Iran: The Basij

-The Basij are the local and grassroot supporters of the Iranian government.
-"The mission of the Basij as a whole can be broadly defined as helping to maintain law and order; enforcing ideological and Islamic values and combating the "Western cultural onslaught"; assisting the IRGC in defending the country against foreign threats; and involvement in state-run economic projects."
+The Basij are a component of the Islamic Revolutionary Guard Corps (IRGC).
 With the IRGC's help and support, Basij members are trained in propaganda and political warfare techniques using media outlets.
 There are about 21,000 volunteer "reporters" that have trained with the IRGC on multiple waves of communication and media, which include social networks, television, radio, print media, and the internet.

 According to Reporters Without Borders, "In Iran, the Revolutionary Guards recently announced their ambition to build their own spinternet by launching 10,000 blogs for the Basij, a paramilitary force under the Guards.
 This comes at a time when the Internet has become a major force in exposing corruption in the highest ranks of the Iranian leadership."
 As well, cyber-police "are here to create a cyber police force inside the people’s mind,” said Hesamedin Mojtahed, the officer in charge of the booth.
 “People want to be informed of the dangers on the Internet,” he said.
 “We are here for them.”

-Military

-The Islamic Revolutionary Guard Corps, a special unit within the Armed Forces of the Islamic Republic of Iran has practiced for Psychological Operations against military targets.
-According to Ayatollah Khamenei, "the main priority of the country is to confront (enemy's) soft warfare which is aimed at creating doubt, discord and pessimism among the masses of the people," Ayatollah Khamenei said last year, addressing a large and fervent congregation of Basij (volunteer) forces."

 Media of Iran

 Islamic Republic of Iran Broadcasting

-Islamic Republic of Iran Broadcasting (IRIB) is the sole, official provider, of broadcast news to both the Iranian people and the rest of the world.
+Islamic Republic of Iran Broadcasting (IRIB) is the sole, official provider, of broadcast news in Iran.
 IRIB operates many channels in a multitude of languages and is known to broadcast propaganda.
-IRIB is the main hub for which all Iranian propaganda is created, and disseminated, throughout the world.
+IRIB is the main hub for which all Iranian propaganda is created and disseminated.
 The multiple channels that make up IRIB all have a specific purpose.
 On every IRIB channel, Israel is referred to as the "Zionist Regime".